tonytvo/blog-generator/content/blog/getting-things-done-summary/index.md

 # power of key principles

 - **The Power of the Capturing Habit**
-  - When people with whom you interact notice that without fail you receive, process, and organize in an airtight manner the exchanges and agreements they have with you, they begin to trust you in a unique way.
+  - When people with whom you interact notice that without fail, you receive, process, and organize in an airtight manner the exchanges and agreements they have with you, they begin to trust you uniquely.
-  - More significantly, you incorporate a level of self-confidence in your engagement with your world that money cannot buy.
+  - More significantly, you incorporate self-confidence in your engagement with your world that money cannot buy.
   - It noticeably enhances your mental well-being and improves the quality of your communications and relationships, both personally and professionally.

   - **How Much Capturing is Required?**
     - When will you know how much you have left in your head to capture?
 Only when there’s nothing left.
     - When the only thing on your mind is the only thing on your mind, you’ll be “present," in your “zone," with no distinction between work and play.
     - This doesn’t mean that your mind will be empty.
 If you’re conscious, your mind will always be focusing on something.
 But if it’s focusing on only one thing at a time, without distraction, you’ll be in your “zone."
-    - I suggest that you use your mind to think about things, rather than think of them.
+    - I suggest you use your mind to think about things rather than think of them.

 - **When a culture adopts "What’s the next action?" as a standard operating query, there’s an automatic increase in energy, productivity, clarity, and focus.**